 Dr Wray’s work in leading the STaR project was instrumental in her securing the role of Senior Clinical Nurse Advisor to NHSEI for the National Preceptorship Project for England earlier this year, where she leads a team to design, develop and deliver an improved framework of support and guidance for newly registered nurses across England.

 Dr Wray said: “There is currently little consistency or standardisation for how nurses are supported in the very early stages of their career.
 The support they receive varies – there can be radically different approaches across different teams, even within the same organisation.
 Preceptorship – the way we welcome and integrate newly registered professionals into their new team, place of work and role – is central to the retention of nursing colleagues.
 Supporting them to translate their knowledge and skills into practice, to have the best possible start to life as a practitioner, grows their confidence and their nursing career in the direction that they want to.
 Preceptorship is no longer a ‘nice to have’.
-It’s an essential.”
+It’s essential.”